linusnorton/ljn.io/_posts/2018-08-03-a-step-towards-decentralized-travel-tickets.md

 ## How it works

-Selling a travel ticket requires four steps: querying, retailing, creation (fulfilment) and storage.
-In order to achieve this traintickets.to uses three components: an Ethereum smart contract, a website and a retailer API.
+Selling a travel ticket is a four step process: querying, retailing, creation (fulfilment) and storage.
+In order to complete these steps traintickets.to uses three components: an Ethereum smart contract, a website and a retailer API.

 ##### 1) Querying